jameshanlon/cheese/cheese/pages/surveyor-rates.md

     * Follow-up phone call after one month to check on the householder’s progress if they haven’t already filled it in themselves.

-## Trainee ETs
+## Trainee surveyors

 The training system is that you will (usually on one day) observe one survey with Brian Harper as a pair of trainees, then take it in turns to lead a survey under supervision.
-You will then lead from two to five more surveys under the supervision of an experienced ET, being paid a flat rate of £20.
+You will then lead from two to five more surveys under the supervision of an experienced surveyor, being paid a flat rate of £20.

 We will examine further recordings of your surveys during the season to monitor your progress and expertise, giving further instruction where necessary.
 If